2021 Russian legislative election: Yabloko

 On 14 and 15 December 2019, Yabloko held its party convention in Moscow.
 Elections of the party leadership, including its leader, were held during the convention.
 Nikolay Rybakov was elected the new leader of the party for the next four years.
 He said his main goal will be to transform the party for the 2021 election.
 Rybakov said: "We'll see Yabloko, where the candidates will be requested to prepare for the election campaign starting from Monday in practice.
 If you enter an election campaign late people do not have time to learn that there are candidates from Yabloko."
 Rybakov has stated that he expects to win approximately 10% of the electorate.
 When asked by a journalist if he is open to working with supporters of Alexei Navalny and in fact nominating some of his supporters as candidates, Rybakov replied: "We are open to conversation.
 We are discussing all this."
 On 3 July, Grigory Yavlinsky, the founder of the party, decided to not run for parliament, instead endorsing younger candidates.
 Yabloko was expected to nominate other famous opposition candidates such as Dmitry Gudkov and Andrei Pivovarov, along with many Navalny supporters.

-In an early August interview with Dozhd, Grigory Yavlinsky denounced "Navalny's Politics" and his Smart Voting strategy.
+In an early August interview with TV Rain, Grigory Yavlinsky denounced "Navalny's Politics" and his Smart Voting strategy.
 Yavlinsky also called on Navalny supporters to not vote for Yabloko.
 As a consequence, experts from Carnegie Moscow Center have stated that Yabloko has lost all chances at overcoming the 5% electoral threshold.

 A Just Russia — For Truth

 On 20 January 2021, Sergey Mironov announced the merger of A Just Russia, Patriots of Russia, and For Truth.
-A congress was held on 22 February, at which the three parties officially united into one and its leadership was be elected.
+A congress was held on 22 February, at which the three parties officially united into one and its leadership was elected.
 Mironov became the leader of the new party, while Zakhar Prilepin and Gennady Semigin (the leaders of the other two parties) were appointed co-chairmen.
 The new party is called the Socialist Party "A Just Russia — Patriots — For Truth", or simply A Just Russia — For Truth.